vdclab/vdclab-wiki/DoriC.md

 title: DoriC Database
 description: A database of oriC regions in bacterial genomes.
 published: true
-date: 2020-08-24T15:26:25.833Z
+date: 2020-08-24T15:28:15.929Z
-tags: genomes, database, homology
+tags: genomes, archaea, bacteria, database, homology
 editor: markdown
 ---

 # DoriC Database

 > DoriC provides extensive information and graphical views of the oriC regions.
 In addition, users can Blast a query sequence or even a whole genome against DoriC to find a homologous one.
+Contains all origins of replication from Bacteria, Archea and their plasmids.
 {.is-info}